Materials Selection Policy

-G. Materials currently provided for library patrons include books, paperbacks, audio recordings, videos, magazines, newspapers, maps, comics, story cassette kits, and microforms.
+G. Materials currently provided for library patrons include books, audiobooks, magazines, newspapers, music and films in physical, digital and/or streaming formats.

 I. The library will review the selection of a specific item upon request of a member of the community.
-Whenever, possible, complaints should be handled by the staff person to whom they are made, the department manager and then the assistant director if further assistance is required.
-The form “Request for Reconsideration of Library Materials” may be used at this point with a written response sent to the person or organization making the request.
+The form “Request for Reconsideration of Library Materials” may be used with a written response sent to the person or organization making the request.

 J. Also adopted by the Library Board as part of the Materials Selection Policy, are the following American Library Association statements:

 Reviewed and approved by the Board of Trustees on August 16, 2017